karalus/esb0/README.md

 It has been tested with Tomcat 8, 8.5, 9, Wildfly, Jetty 9 and JBoss EAP 7.x.
 For Tomcat 10.x (Jakarta EE 9) you must make use of the migration tool (by deploying the WAR to *webapps-javaee* instead of *webapps*) or use JakartaEE9 branch from git repository.

-ESB Zero is built with Java 8 and has been tested with Oracle JDK8 and OpenJDK 11.
+ESB Zero is built with Java 11 and has been tested with OpenJDK 11 and OpenJDK 17.

 ESB Zero needs one directory to retrieve service flows and other artifacts from and persist to.
 Per default it is expected to have a folder named "esb_root" in the user home folder (of the user running the servlet container).